Officials raised concerns ahead of school lunch contract award

 Compass and Libelle are the only businesses out of 156 suppliers to last year’s school lunch programme to have been retained for this year’s cut-price model.

-The ministry said it was “well aware of previous issues” and it had “received assurance learnings from the past had been incorporated into the approach for this new model”.
+The Ministry said it was “well aware of previous issues” and it had “received assurance learnings from the past had been incorporate into the approach for this new model.”